Hesper AI

 Result

-Together, pixel-level pre-OCR detection and OCR-based rule validation achieve combined detection rates above 97% in high-volume document workflows — compared to 22–41% from OCR validation alone.
+Together, pixel-level pre-OCR detection and OCR-based rule validation cover 200+ fraud signals per document - compared to ~40 signals from OCR validation alone.

 Key takeaways